p-jbarbosa/svg-component/to-create-new-plugins.md

 To materialize this we have two main directories, **impl** and **assemblies**: on **impl** directory you will place your javascript code, and on **assemblies** you will place your static resources (used to configure the component), and you will collect the .zip files to publish our final plugin content.

-These main directories are them divided into two different areas: component and sample - these areas represent the two main action points where we will create content, the code for component and the sample dashboard used to show the component in use.
+These main directories are them divided into two different areas, component and sample, to represent the two main action points where we will create content, the code for component and the sample dashboard used to show the component in use.

-### Work directories
+### Working directories

-To create your new component you will working on the following directories:
+To create your new component you will be working on the following directories:

 * **impl**:
 	* on **impl/component/src/main/javascript/** you should place you javascript code and the _component.xml_ used to tell CDE how to show the component;
-	* on **impl/sample-component/src/main/resources/** you can place the resources that will represent the component's samples, with the structure that you get after unzip the structure that PUC gives after you performe the correspondent download.
+	* on **impl/sample-component/src/main/resources/** you can place the resources that will represent the component's samples, with the structure that you get after unzip the file that PUC gives after you performe the correspondent download.
 * **assemblies**:
-	* on **assemblies/platform-plugin/src/main/resources/** you can place the components configuration files that are more static, and highly related to the plugin structure that Pentaho Marketplace is expecting (files like _plugin.xml_, _settings.xml_ or _version.xml_).
+	* on **assemblies/platform-plugin/src/main/resources/** you can place the components configuration files that are more static and highly related to the plugin structure that Pentaho Marketplace is expecting (files like _plugin.xml_, _settings.xml_ or _version.xml_).

 ## Maven configuration